1

 Marinated Cheese

-This special appetizer always makes it to our neighborhood parties and is the first to disappear at the buffet table.
-It's attractive, delicious—and easy! —Laurie Casper, Coraopolis, Pennsylvania
+This special appetizer always makes it to our neighborhood parties and is the first to disappear from the buffet table.
+It's attractive, delicious—and so easy! —Laurie Casper, Coraopolis, Pennsylvania

 I got this hamburger stew recipe from a woman at our church, Lois Henry, when I needed a way to use up our bounty of home-canned tomatoes.
 My husband loves it, and I like that it's easy to warm up for a carefree dinner in the winter months. —Marcia Clay, Truman, Minnesota